ungeralexan/data-science-project/README.md

 - **Event Sorting**: Sort events by title, date, or time (ascending/descending)
 - **Event Filtering**: Filter to show only liked events
 - **Like Events**: Heart button to like/unlike events, persisted to localStorage
+- **Calendar View**: Toggle between list and calendar month view with clickable events and today highlight
 - **Event Details**: Detailed view with organizer, speaker, registration status, location (with Google Maps link), and description
 - **Calendar Download**: Export events as .ics files for calendar apps
 - **External Links**: Button to visit event website (with automatic https:// handling)